Is your child starting preschool?

 Making a smooth transition…

-- If the school has scheduled an open house, orientation, welcome day or other opportunity for parents and/or children to get acquainted, make a special effort to attend.
+If the school has scheduled an open house, orientation, welcome day or other opportunities for parents and/or children to get acquainted, make a special effort to attend.

 Take the time to talk.
 Ask your child what he would like to know about the new school.
 Write down the questions and find out the answers.